-- (a) Developing and maintaining security practices, procedures and training. - (b) Ensuring federal and state compliance with the CJIS Security Policy and the requirements of any state or local criminal history records systems. - (c) Establishing procedures to provide for the preparation, prevention, detection, analysis and containment of security incidents including computer attacks.
+- (a) Developing and maintaining security practices, procedures and training. - (b) Ensuring federal and state compliance with the CJIS Security Policy and the requirements of any state or local criminal history records systems. - (C) Establishing procedures to provide for the preparation, prevention, detection, analysis and containment of security incidents including computer attacks. - (d) Tracking, documenting and reporting all breach of security incidents to the Chief of Police and appropriate authorities.